Adamruns/iroarpremium/README.md

 If you notice any bugs or potential improvements, please consider contributing!
 Fork the repository, make your changes, and submit a pull request with a clear description of the enhancement or fix.

----

-By consolidating essential data about professors and course performance, IRoar Premium makes Clemson’s class signup process more informative and user-friendly, helping students make better-informed decisions about their course selections.